Corey-Higgins/TDOT_PreQual_Contractors/README.md

+I am completely new to Github.
+Nothing in github seems to be intuitive.

 The goal of the script is to extract the contractor data from the publicly provided pdf the user can download at the following site: https://www.tn.gov/content/dam/tn/tdot/construction/prequal.pdf